Todoist makes the world’s #1 task manager to organize your work and life. Tell me more

 5. Prepare your frog the night before

-Okay, so you should plan a little bit ahead.
-The night before, you’re close enough to be able to plan accurately but still far enough removed from actually having to do it for too much mental resistance to kick in.
+Okay, you do need to plan a little bit ahead, specifically the night before your day.
+At this time, you’re close enough to be able to plan accurately, but still far enough that you won’t feel your mental resistance start to kick in.

 It’s not a fool-proof method of staying on track, but it does provide a powerful reminder of what you’re supposed to be working on and decreases the chances you’ll get distracted looking for the right app, email, document, website, or whatever else you need to get started.